After setting up the samples, you can use the sample clients to run them. The sample clients can be executed from the

 <m:getQuote xmlns:m="http://services.samples/xsd"> <m:request> <m:symbol>IBM</m:symbol> </m:request> </m:getQuote>

 - customquote - Sends a quote request in a custom format.
 The ESB would transform this custom request into the standard stock quote request format and send it to the service.
-Upon receipt of the response, it would be transformed again to a custom response format and would be returned to the client, which will then display the last sales price.
+Upon receipt of the response, it would be transformed again to a custom response format and returned to the client, which will then display the last sales price.

 <m0:checkPriceRequest xmlns:m0="http://services.samples/xsd"> <m0:Code>symbol</m0:Code> </m0:checkPriceRequest>